-You may have heard or been told to attend a MIAM, this is a Mediation Information and Assessment Meeting.
-At the MIAM you will see the mediator on your own (although you can bring someone for support if you wish).
+You may have heard or been told to attend a MIAM, which is a Mediation Information and Assessment Meeting.
+At the MIAM, you will see the mediator on your own (although you can bring someone for support if you wish).

-You may have heard or been told to attend a MIAM, this is a Mediation Information and Assessment Meeting.
-At the MIAM you will see the mediator on your own (although you can bring someone for support if you wish).
+You may have heard or been told to attend a MIAM, which is a Mediation Information and Assessment Meeting.
+At the MIAM, you will see the mediator on your own (although you can bring someone for support if you wish).

 The process of mediation and how mediation works will be explained.
 You will be able to discuss your situation, what happens next and what is expected of you.
 This meeting is also for everyone to assess whether mediation is appropriate.